SamerSenbol/nodeExpress-chatApp/README.md

 I made this app just for practicing **node express framework and websocket protocol**

-I've done it by folowing a video from **traversy media youtube channel** link below: https://www.youtube.com/watch?v=tHbCkikFfDE
+I've done it by folowing a video from **traversy media youtube channel** link:

+https://www.youtube.com/watch?v=tHbCkikFfDE